Trigger Warning: Abortion.

-I think one of the hardest thing in life for me is admitting I’ve made a mistake,
+I think the hardest thing in life for me is admitting I’ve made a mistake.

-Allowing myself to feel deep in my heart, that I didn’t make (what felt like) the right choice in a situation.
+Allowing myself to know deep in my heart, that I didn’t make the right choice in a situation.

 I like to believe that I am a strong, smart and capable woman.

 But like most of us, we do have our downfalls.

 Some of us will sit there and let this guilt eat them away, but me, I push it so far down, I somehow almost convince myself that it didn’t happen.